-statistics: The logic and procedures concerned with making predictions or inferences about a population from observations and analyses of a sample. census data.
+statistics: The logic and procedures concerned with making predictions or inferences about a population from observations and analyses of a sample. attributes of a cross section of the U.S. adult (18 years of age or older) population.
+Since 2006, the survey has been administered in English and Spanish.
+NORC has verified that the composition of the GSS samples closely resembles census data.
 But because the data are based on a sample rather than on the entire population, the average of the sample does not equal the average of the population as a whole.